volodymyrhudyma/blog/content/blog/fragments-in-react.md

   - React
 promote: false
-metaDescription: Learn React Fragment - a simple mechanism that allows you to wrap multiple children element in a single parent without adding an extra DOM element.
+metaDescription: Learn React Fragment - a simple mechanism that allows you to wrap multiple child elements into a single parent without adding additional DOM nodes.
-teaser: In React, it is a common scenario to return multiple elements from a single component.
-In order to work properly, all those elements should be wrapped in one parent element (we are not taking in consideration returning arrays from render...
+teaser: In React, returning multiple elements from a single component is a common scenario.
+For this to work properly, all of these elements should be wrapped in a parent element (we do not consider returning arrays from render...
 date: 2020-12-29T12:00:00.000Z
 ---
-In React, it is a common scenario to return multiple elements from a single component.
+In React, returning multiple elements from a single component is a common scenario.

-In order to work properly, all those elements should be wrapped in one parent element (we are not taking in consideration returning arrays from render).
+For this to work properly, all of these elements should be wrapped in a parent element (we do not consider returning arrays from render).

-Typically, that parent element is a simple **div** or **span**, that does not really provide any value and even can cause a harm.
+Typically, this parent element is a simple **div** or **span**, which does not really provide any value and can even cause some problems.

 ## Problem